 Everything You Need To Know About Jewish Wedding Traditions

 If you’re a Jewish bride-to-be who’s busy wedding planning, there are several Jewish wedding traditions to think about incorporating into your big day.
-As top wedding photographers here in NYC, we photograph many amazing Jewish weddings.
+From shouting “mazel tov!” to indulging in a magnificent wedding feast, we photograph many amazing Jewish weddings as top wedding photographers here in NYC.
 So today we thought we’d walk you through some of the most popular traditions while sharing photos of our gorgeous couples.

 Take a look…